 Strategies for retaining employees vary greatly across industries and business models.

 Furthermore, these protections must be equal, appropriately applied, and understood by those working for you.
 Protecting your employees from aspects of the job that potentially cause harm, either emotional or physical, has obvious value in improving employee retention.
+Before needed, consider offering your employees a suitable, secure work environment and a good injury lawyer or other solution for any possible accident that might mitigate your losses.

 Toward that end, I’ll discuss strategies to aid in protecting your employees.